Ox-Head and Horse-Face: Chinese mythology

 In the Chinese classical novel Journey to the West, Ox-Head and Horse-Face are among the underworld denizens overpowered by Sun Wukong after his soul is dragged to hell in his sleep.
 He then crosses out his name and those of all non-human primates on earth from the record of living souls, hence granting a second level of immortality to himself and general immortality to his monkey children.

 Japanese mythology

-In Japanese mythology, Ox-Head and Horse-Face are known as "Gozu" and "Mezu" respectively.
+In Japanese mythology, Ox-Head and Horse-Face are known as Gozu (牛頭) and Mezu (馬頭), respectively.
+Collectively, they are referred to with the yojijukugo Gozumezu (牛頭馬頭).
 They appear in classical Japanese literature such as the Konjaku Monogatarishū and Taiheiki.
 In The Tale of the Heike, they appear in an ominous dream of Taira no Tokiko.

 Vietnamese mythology

 In Vietnamese mythology, the Ox-Head and Horse-Face are called Đầu Trâu and Mặt Ngựa or Ngưu Đầu and Mã Diện.
 They are also responsible for leading people's souls to the underworld after death.